eic/edpm/README.md

 > \* - (!) 'find' and 'rebuild' commands are not yet implemented

-**Alternatives considered**
+**Design features**

+* Essentials:
+    * ejpm is written in pure python with minimum dependencies (python 2 and 3 compatible)
+    * it is shipped by pip (python official repo), so can be installed with just one command on most of major platforms
+    * CLI (command line interface) - provides users with commands to manipulate packets
+    * JSON database stores the current state and packets locations
+    * It makes easy to... e.g. switch between known versions, rebuild packets, deploy missing, continue after fail, etc.

+* Under the hood:
+    * Each packet has a single python file that defines how it will be installed and configured
+    * Each such file is easy to read and modify by ***inexperienced*** users in case they would love to
+    * Installation steps written in a style close to Dockerfile (same command names, etc)

+**Alternatives**

-Is there something existing? - Simple bash build scripts get bloated and complex.
+Is there something existing?
+What others do? - Simple bash build scripts quickly get bloated and complex.
 Dockerfiles and similar stuff are too-tool-related.
-Build systems like scons or cmake can be used but too build specific oriented.
+Build systems like scons or cmake also too centric on compiling something rather than managing packets chains.
 Full featured package managers and tools like Homebrew are pretty complex to tame (for dealing with just 5 deps).
-So here is ejpm
+So ejpm is something more advanced than build scripts in pure python, but less cumbersome than real packet managers, being focused on our specific problems.

 ***ejpm* is not**: